oraqlle/slide-decks/scripts.md

 ---v

-Types declared with the `struct` keyword will have the `public` modifier applied to the whole class by default.
+Types declared with the `struct` keyword will have the `public` modifier applied to the whole type by default.

-Types declared with the `class` keyword will have the `private` modifier applied to the whole class by default.
+Types declared with the `class` keyword will have the `private` modifier applied to the whole type by default.

 This is the only difference between the `class` and `struct` keyword in C++.